isomerpages/mlaw-sap/Resources/guidelines/_posts/2023-08-04-post-Guidelines on Reduction in Sentences for Guilty Pleas.md

 description: ""
 image: ""
 ---
-The Guidelines on Reduction in Sentences for Guilty Pleas provides ...
+The Guidelines on Reduction in Sentences for Guilty Pleas provide ...

-The Information Note on General Sentencing Principles is accessible [here]
+The Guidelines on Reduction in Sentences for Guilty Pleas are accessible [here]